What to eat in Udaipur? Where to find the best Laal Maas in Udaipur?

-Our search for the perfect Laal Maas ended here as we were overwhelmed with the richness of the gravy and the tenderness of the meat.
+Our search for the best Laal Maas in Udaipur ended here as we were overwhelmed with how beautiful the dish turned out to be!
 The chef Ramji is known around the restaurant circles & many other restaurants suggested to us that we have one meal at Tribute.
-The Laal Maas, as the name suggests, is a red curry of chili paste (no tomatoes) and is spicy, but the one we had here doesn’t burn your insides.
+The Laal Maas, as the name suggests, is a red curry of chilli paste and is spicy, but the one we had here doesn’t burn your insides.
 Do visit this for some lip-smacking food and quality service.
 When you talk to the waiters, prepare to be greeted by them saying “Hukum” 🙂

 For those looking to take a break from the rich & heavy Rajasthani food, Grasswood cafe is one of the more well-known cafes in Udaipur.
 More popular with the International tourists who aren’t too keen on the local cuisine, Grasswood Cafe has something for everyone.
 Located near the Chandpole area, this cute little cafe serves some really good cheese omelets, fruit platter, thick shakes et al. Open from 7.30 in the morning, do visit if you are looking for a quick bite that’s easy on your pocket.